fieldtrip/website/tutorial/natmeg/preprocessing.md

 ![image](/static/img/tutorial/natmeg_temp/natmeg_flowchart1.png@400)

-*Figure 1; A schematic overview of the steps in averaging of event related fields*
+*Figure; A schematic overview of the steps in averaging of event related fields*

 ## Reading and preprocessing the interesting trials